xiangshen-dk/serverless-production-readiness-java-gcp/iac/README.md

 cdktf deploy application-dev --var='referenceImageName=reference-jit' --var='bffImageName=bff-jit' --var='faultyImageName=faulty-jit' --auto-approve
 ```

 Wait for a few minutes and check the results.
-If the commmand runs successfully, you should see output like the following:
+If the command runs successfully, you should see output like the following:
 ```terminal
 ...
 bff-dev